 How to Choose an Experience Platform That Fits Your Architecture and Skills

-When your organization is searching for a new platform to deliver digital experiences, you need to carefully consider a vast selection of features that will fit into your existing architecture and skill set.
+Your organization is searching for a new platform to deliver digital experiences.
+Now you need to carefully consider a vast selection of features that will fit into your existing architecture and skill set.

-Of course, what your organisation requires differs depending on size and industry.
-However, based on 20 years of experience and inputs from our customers and partners, we have included the most important topics and common features you should consider.
+Of course, what your organization requires differs depending on size and industry.
+However, based on 20 years of experience and inputs from our customers and partners, we in Enonic have included the most important topics and common features you should consider.

 Happy reading!